appukuttan-shailesh/CONECT-INT_website/content/event/2022-06-16-CONECT-CENTURI-summer-school/index.md

 {{% callout note %}}
-Program in construction - you can already [register to the hackathon](https://centuri-livingsystems.org/hackathon-2022/) (June 24 - 26, 2022) and check the program of the [summer school](https://centuri-livingsystems.org/centuri-summer-school-2022/) (June 20 - July 01, 2022)!
+Program in construction - you can already check the program of the [summer school](https://centuri-livingsystems.org/centuri-summer-school-2022/) (June 20 - July 01, 2022)!
 {{% /callout %}}

 ## Question